You're a Vision Award: History

 The origins of the You're a Vision Award come from its predecessor, the Barbara Dex Award, which was created by Edwin van Thillo and Rob Paardekam, who also created the Dutch Eurovision fansite The House of Eurovision, in 1997 until its closure in 2016.
-Malta's Eurovision Song Contest 1997 entrant, Debbie Scerri, was the first recipient.
+Malta's representative in 1997, Debbie Scerri, was the award's first ever recipient.

-The award was named after Belgian singer Barbara Dex, who represented Belgium in the Eurovision Song Contest 1993.
-She wore her own self-made, semi-transparent dress.
-William Lee Adams, head editor of the Eurovision Song Contest blog site Wiwibloggs, described her as "looking like a lampshade".
-From 1997 to 2018, the award was given to the "worst dressed outfit" as initially decided internally but was open to the public from 1999.
+The original award was given to the artist with the "worst dressed outfit", named after Belgian singer Barbara Dex, who represented Belgium in the Eurovision Song Contest 1993, finishing in last place out of 25 countries with 3 points.
+Her performance became infamous after she wore her own self-made, semi-transparent dress, described as "looking like a lampshade" by William Lee Adams in 2017, head editor of the Eurovision Song Contest blog site Wiwibloggs.
+Voting for the award was originally decided by an internal vote, before being opened up to the public from 1999.

-Shortly after the award was passed over to the website Songfestival.be, its criteria was changed to the "most striking look" before the Eurovision Song Contest 2019 in an attempt to remove the negative connotation of the award.
+Shortly after the award was passed over to the website Songfestival.be, its criteria was changed to the "most striking look" before the 2019 contest in an attempt to remove the negative connotation of the award.
+The Barbara Dex Award was later discontinued altogether after the 2021 contest, with Norwegian representative Tix being the last recipient of the award.

-As of October 2025, Songfestival.be has made no announcement regarding the award for Eurovision Song Contest 2025.

 Creation of the award

 On 13 March 2022, Songfestival.be announced that it would be ending the Barbara Dex Award.
-Instead, the website would organise a new, replacement award for the "most remarkable outfit".
+Instead, the website would organise a new, replacement award for the "most remarkable outfit", that was first used at the 2022 contest.
 Following an online vote, Songfestival.be announced on 29 April that the new award would be named the "You're a Vision Award" (a word play of "Eurovision"), adding that the new name would serve the purpose of promoting creativity, diversity and positivity in Eurovision onstage fashion.

-Australia's Eurovision Song Contest 2022 entrant, Sheldon Riley, was the first recipient of the new award.
+Australia's entrant in 2022, Sheldon Riley, was the first recipient of the new award.
+Finnish singer and runner-up Käärijä was announced as the winner of the award in 2023, with Croatian representative and 2024 runner-up Baby Lasagna becoming the third and final recipient of the award to-date.